Skip to content

 /hive

-Connect your neuroflow project to a shared team Hive repo for research direction coordination and knowledge sharing.
+Connect your neuroflow project to a shared team Hive repo for research coordination, knowledge sharing, and team-aware recommendations.

-The /hive command links an individual researcher's project to a GitHub organisation private repo that the whole lab shares.
-It lets you pull team research directions, share findings explicitly, and get team-aware recommendations โ€” without ever automatically exposing your personal project data.
+The /hive command links a researcher's project to a GitHub organisation private repo that the whole lab shares.
+Hive caches are stored globally at ~/.neuroflow/hives/{org-repo}/ โ€” never inside a project repo.

 Modes